gravitational/teleport/docs/2.7/admin-guide.md

     attention to spaces vs tabs!

 Here's an example how the YAML resource definition for a user Joe might look like.
-It can be retreived by executing `tctl get user/joe`
+It can be retrieved by executing `tctl get user/joe`

 ```bash
 kind: user